-As he couldn’t find a competitive and affordable seat that Simon Abadie, then a driver in the French Formula Renault 2.0 Championship, decided to create – with the help of his sister - the Tech1 Racing team.
-The small team settled in the region of Toulouse in France, land of origin of the Abadie.
+As he could not find a competitive and affordable seat, Simon Abadie, driver in the French Formula Renault 2.0 championship, decided to create – with his sister Sarah – the Tech1 Racing team, based around Toulouse, the Abadie's homeland.

 2000 - 2003

-The first season in 2000, made of 7 podiums, ends with the runner-up title for Simon !
-The team continued its adventure in Formula Renault 2.0 for the next three seasons and obtained the second place of the team championship in 2003.
+With 7 podiums in 2000, their first season ends with a title of French vice-champion!
+The team continued in Formula Renault 2.0 for the next three seasons, with a second place in the 2003 team championship.

-In 2005, Tech1 Racing wants to broaden its horizon, currently limited to France, and is therefore developing its activities.
-The team then turned to the Eurocup Megane Trophy, organized as part of the World Series by Renault.
-From the outset, the Toulouse team is very competitive and its efforts will pay quickly and permanently with no less than 3 consecutive Champion titles from 2006 to 2008.
+In 2005, Tech1 Racing enlarged its activity with the Eurocup Megane Trophy, as part of the World Series by Renault.
+From scratch, the Toulouse-based team proved to be highly competitive, and its efforts paid off with three consecutive Team Championship titles from 2006 to 2008.

-Recognized for its know-how in scouting and training young talents, the Tech 1 Racing team received the confidence of several Formula 1 teams through their young driver scheme: Red Bull Racing (in 2009 and 2010) or Ferrari and Sahara Force India (in 2012) ; And also management groups such as All Road Management, SMP Racing, iZone Driver Performance or Infinity Sports Management.
+Praised for its expertise in young talent development, the Tech 1 Racing has been chosen by several Formula 1 teams for young driver programmes: Red Bull Racing (in 2009 and 2010), Ferrari and Sahara Force India (in 2012), as well as management groups such as All Road Management, SMP Racing, iZone Driver Performance or Infinity Sports Management.

-In parallel to its racing programs, Tech1 Racing launched in 2010 an engineering department: ID1 Technologies.
-Simulation, data analysis, technical measures, ID1 Technologies is a true laboratory of the automotive.
+Alongside its racing programmes, Tech1 Racing launched an engineering service in 2010: ID1 Technologies.
+Simulation, data analysis, technical measurements, ID1 Technologies is a real automotive laboratory.

-The year 2015 sees Tech1 Racing settle into new installations, larger and up to date.
-This new tool allows the team to look at the future with serenity and confirms more and more the ambition of the team to always move forward
+In 2015, Tech1 Racing moved to a new, larger and more modern facility.
+This new working tool allows the team to look towards the future with serenity and confirms the team's ambition to move forward at the very top level.

 2016 - 2017

-In addition to the ELMS and the 24 Hours of Le Mans, in 2018 they participate in the Asian Le Mans Series with a Ligier JS P2.
+Alongside the ELMS and the Le Mans 24 Hours, they entered the Asian Le Mans Series in 2018 with a JS P2 Ligier.